BeaGiudici/preSNpy/README.md

 ```
 m.hydro.density.plot(axis='mass')
 ```
-will produced the same plot as before, but with the mass on the x-axis instead of the radius.
+will produce the same plot as before, but with the mass on the x-axis instead of the radius.
 All the usual `matplotlib.pyplot` parameters can be passed to this method.

 There are also shortcut methods for the logarithmic scale.
 The methods `plotlogx()`, `plotlogy()`, and `plotloglog()` will create plot with a log-scale on x, y, or both axes, respectively.